Early Childhood Assistant Teacher

-Job Assignment: The Toddler Assistant Teacher works in the toddler environment with a Lead Teacher and ten children.
+The Assistant Teacher works in the Toddler or Nido environment with a Lead Teacher and up to ten children.
 Assists Lead Teacher during work cycle, redirecting children to work and aiding children who need support.
 Works with Lead Teacher to prepare environment daily.
 Maintains order and cleanliness of environment daily.
 Substitutes for Lead Teacher in cases of illness or absence.

-Responsibilities that are required in a Toddler Assistant Teacher role:
+Responsibilities that are required in an Assistant Teacher role:

 - Follow lesson plans created by the lead teacher; engage with the students during the work cycle to meet the needs of each child enrolled in the classroom.

-- Give lessons as directed by lead teacher on a one-on-one or group basis and assist toddlers who may have trouble grasping concepts.
+- Give lessons as directed by lead teacher on a one-on-one or group basis and assist children who may have trouble grasping concepts.

 - Communicate professionally with the parents, discussing their child's day-to-day interactions with the materials, peers, and adults.